RevenueHunt/docs/docs/how-to-guides/publish-quiz-chat-button.md

 If you want the chat button to appear across your entire store, follow the [Manual Instructions](#option-2-manual) and insert the code before the `</body>` closing tag in your shop’s theme.

+---
 By following these instructions, you can successfully add a chat-like button to your Shopify store that opens a quiz popup.
-This feature not only enhances user engagement but also provides a unique interactive experience for your visitors.